China says pest concerns justify ban on Canadian canola

-BEIJING — China is blocking some imports of the agricultural product canola from Canada due to fears of insect infestation, the foreign ministry said Wednesday.
+BEIJING — China said Wednesday that it is blocking some imports of the agricultural product canola from Canada because of fears of insect infestation.

-The move comes amid a conflict between the countries over Canada’s arrest of a Chinese technology company executive and is seen by some as a new tactic to achieve leverage over Ottawa.
+The move, which comes amid heightened tensions over Canada’s arrest of a Chinese tech executive, is seen by some as a new tactic to seek leverage over Ottawa.

-China acted to suspend canola imports from a Canadian company “in accordance with laws and regulations and international practice,” Foreign Ministry spokesman Lu Kang said at a daily news briefing.
+China suspended canola imports from a Canadian company “in accordance with laws and regulations and international practice,” foreign ministry spokesman Lu Kang said at a daily news briefing.

-Lu cited “harmful organisms” he did not further identify as a threat.
-He said China’s government “needs to protect the health and safety of its own people.”
+He cited “harmful organisms” that he did not identify further, and said China’s government “needs to protect the health and safety of its own people.”

 One of Canada’s largest grain processors, Richardson International Ltd., said Tuesday that China had revoked its permit to export canola there.

-Some saw that as retaliation for Canada’s arrest of a top executive for the Chinese tech giant Huawei.
+Some saw that as retaliation for Canada’s arrest of Meng Wanzhou, the CFO of Chinese tech giant Huawei.

-Canada is proceeding with an extradition hearing for Huawei CFO Meng Wanzhou, who is the daughter of Huawei’s founder.
-She was arrested by Canada at the request of the U.S., where she is wanted on fraud charges for allegedly misleading banks about the company’s dealings with Iran.
+Canada announced recently that it is going ahead with an extradition hearing for Meng, the daughter of Huawei’s founder.
+Canada arrested her at the request of the U.S., where she is wanted on fraud charges for allegedly misleading banks about the company’s dealings with Iran.

-China has a history of using trade measures to retaliate over perceived political slights.
-It suspended its bilateral trade deal with Norway and restricted imports of Norwegian salmon after the Nobel Peace Prize was awarded to Chinese political prisoner Liu Xiaobo in 2010.

-Britain and other countries were also retaliated against over meetings with the Tibetan spiritual leader the Dalai Lama, considered a dangerous separatist by Beijing.

 Canadian Agriculture Minister Marie-Claude Bibeau said in a statement that the Canadian Food Inspection Agency conducted investigations after China issued notices of non-compliance on canola seed imports, including nine since January.
 She said the agency had not identified any pests or bacteria of concern.